kelp-chip/webpack-babel-practice/README.md

 ## Steps to recreate this environment:

-1) run "npm init" to create package.json
+1) run "npm init" to create package.json - this will create our package.json file.

 2) Run the following scripts in your terminal to install necessary packages: